Current: the Winter 2017 issue of The Pen Woman

 The Pen Woman magazine, published quarterly, is a small literary magazine that publishes art, writing and music compositions by National League of American Pen Women members, as well as features, calls for submissions to contests, book reviews and NLAPW news.

-The editors are now accepting submissions for the Fall 2016 issue.
-Deadline is September 1, 2016.
+The editors are now accepting submissions for the Spring 2017 issue.

 Ad space is available in the Pen Woman Magazine